When you ponder life's ultimate reward, what comes to mind?

 You may want to consider moving to Portland, Oregon.
 That's the home of D&F Plumbing, Heating and Cooling - a company that's now using Humor On Hold from BusinessVoice

-If you were to move to The City of Roses, you could place a local call to D&F any time and enjoy the deep-down satisfaction that only comes from steeping your ear holes in this type of audio nonsense.
+When you relocate to The City of Roses, you can place local calls to D&F any time and enjoy the deep-down satisfaction that only comes from steeping your ear holes in this type of audio nonsense.

 Once D&F’s first Humor On Hold production was playing for a few days, Desiree - the Marketing Director - sent this note: